 1 T cinnamon

-2 C fresh or thawed frozen blackberries, halved if fresh
+2 C fresh, frozen (thawed), or canned blackberries, halved if fresh

 1 C powdered sugar

 In a medium bowl, whisk flour, ⅓ cup sugar, and salt.
 Whisk in yeast.
 Using your fingers, work butter into flour until crumbly.
 Stir in milk, eggs, and vanilla until dough comes together.
 Remove to a lightly floured work surface and knead until dough is very smooth, about 5-7 minutes.